-What to watch as impeachment inquiry of Trump goes public
+‘Sad day’ or a ‘scam’?
+What to watch at impeachment hearing

 The enormous hearing room in the Longworth House Office Building has a storied history.
 It’s normally where the powerful House Ways and Means Committee works on taxation issues.

-But it’s also where former FBI Director James Comey in 2017 repudiated Trump’s unfounded claim about being wiretapped during the election.
+But it’s also where former FBI Director James Comey in 2017 repudiated Trump’s unfounded claim about being wiretapped during the election campaign.
 Former first lady Hillary Clinton also sat at the witness table in 1993 to testify about her ultimately doomed effort to rewrite the nation’s health care laws.

 And seven decades ago, the full House met there while the chamber in the Capitol across the street was renovated.